billyston/susubox_susu_service/README.md

 - [ ] When payment_instruction is cancelled, approval_status->cancelled, status->terminated
 - [ ] When transaction is created, update the payment_instruction->status (active, terminated, success, failed)
 - [ ] internal_reference field must be updated after payment_service returned data
-- [ ] Transaction notification (SMS / Email) should have balance updates
 - [ ] Rebuild all the Resource files (AccountBalanceResource as an example)
+- [ ] Review all the response messages
 - [ ] Provide descriptions for all api responses
 - [ ] Review all the exceptions and give proper messaging
-- [ ] Review all the response messages
 - [x] All $variable, function and method names should follow CamelCase
-- [ ] All APIResource, ResponseDTO toArray and DB fields names must follow snake_case
+- [x] All APIResource, ResponseDTO toArray and DB fields names must follow snake_case